 ‘Plybertruck’: Do-it-yourself wood version of a Tesla Cybertruck with an Acura MDX body

-A Tesla enthusiast named CJ Cromwell displayed his do-it-yourself abilities and passion for the Cybertruck by creating the Plybertruck.
+A Tesla enthusiast named CJ Cromwell displayed his do-it-yourself abilities and passion for the Cybertruck by creating the Plybertruck, as detailed by EVANNEX.
 It has the body of a first-generation Acura MDX.
 On top of the body of MDX, Cromwell attached wood panels to create a wood replica of the Cybertruck.
 Online commentators gave amusing alternate names for the Plybertruck, such as Model Tree, Cyberchuck, and Cedartruck.

 Cromwell has a dedicated Facebook page that’s devoted to the Plybertruck.
 In addition to many photos of the Plybertruck, the page shows the wood truck in action.
 Posts include hauling a mattress with the Plybertruck, outfitting it with new features, coating it with wood sealant, and racing it.
 Another post features a photo of cruising around with Ruger the dog, the official sidekick of the Plybertruck.